TheSilverStone/TheSilverStone/README.md

 "In the morning, Lord, you hear my voice; in the morning I lay my requests before you and wait expectantly.
 For you are not a God who is pleased with wickedness; with you, evil people are not welcome.
 The arrogant cannot stand in your presence.
 You hate all who do wrong; you destroy those who tell lies.
 The bloodthirsty and deceitful you, Lord, detest.
 But I, by your great love, can come into your house; in reverence I bow down toward your holy temple.

+Surely, Lord, you bless the righteous; you surround them with your favor as with a shield.

 The fool says in his heart, 'There is no God.'
 They are corrupt, and their ways vile; there is no one who does good.

 Day and night they prowl about on its walls; malice and abuse are within it.
 Destructive forces are at work in the city; threats and lies never leave its streets.